torbenmoeller/pluvial/content/post/webserver-as-a-function2/index.md

 # Approach
 ## The Flask App
 The Flask app has a simple api endpoint that return "Hello from the api!".
-It also hosts a static file called index.html that is placed in the static folder.
+It also hosts a static file called index.html from the static folder.
 The local web server is reachable at [http://127.0.0.1:5000/index.html](http://127.0.0.1:5000/index.html).
 For more information see the [previous post](https://pluvial.dev/post/webserver-as-a-function/).